 A prospective student who qualifies as a Florida resident must submit the Residency Status Form with supporting documentation as soon as possible.
-It is strongly advised to complete this residency declaration within the Etrieve system as soon as possible to avoid overpaying for classes, as in-state students receive a discount on tuition.
+It is strongly advised to complete this residency declaration with the Registrar's Office as soon as possible to avoid overpaying for classes, as in-state students receive a discount on tuition.